 Now – I have no plans to live on peanut butter – but it certainly can be included in a post-TSHTF diet.
 It also could be a great morale booster for those that may be getting board with their survival diet.
 Peanut butter is also very useful as an ingredient in baking.

-Shelf life is excellent – coming in easily between 1.5 to 2 years or more for a jar.
+Shelf life is excellent – coming in between 1.5 to 2 years or more for a jar.
 I have found that some brands are lower than others – so shop around.
 Since my family consumes peanut butter on a regular basis – it is an easy food item to rotate on the shelf to keep fresh.
+I currently keep my peanut butter stores in an extra freezer in my garage.
+I feel that this method “freezes” the lifespan meaning that once thawed I will have 1-2 years or more of life left.

 Cost?
 Very cheap.
 Buying on sale as well as using coupons a typical jar can run under $2.00.
 Also – multi-packs as well as large value sized jar can be purchased at a discount at wholesale clubs like Costco and SAM’s Club.